samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 Pass a (CamelCased) model name to Hyrax's work generator to get started, e.g.:

 ```
-rails generate hyrax:work Work
+bin/rails generate hyrax:work Work
 ```

 or

 ```
-rails generate hyrax:work MovingImage
+bin/rails generate hyrax:work MovingImage
 ```

-If your applications requires your work type to be namespaced, namespaces can be included in the by adding a slash to the model name which creates a new class called `MovingImage` within the `My` namespace:
+If your applications requires your work type to be namespaced, namespaces can be included by adding a slash to the model name which creates a new class called `MovingImage` within the `My` namespace:

 ```
-rails generate hyrax:work My/MovingImage
+bin/rails generate hyrax:work My/MovingImage
 ```

 You may wish to [customize your work type](https://github.com/samvera/hyrax/wiki/Customizing-your-work-types) now that it's been generated.